LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/Causal Data Science/Directed Acyclic Graphs.md

 A DAG is a graph, comprised of nodes and edges (arrows).
 It is a type of [[Causal Diagram]].
+- Directed paths and causal paths means the same

 The direction of an edge determines the relationship between the two nodes on either side.